 Brandon McManus, one of the longest-tenured members of the Denver Broncos, is in his seventh NFL season in 2020.
 The most accurate kicker in team history, McManus’ unparalleled focus makes him one of the NFL’s greatest kicking weapons.
 After entering the NFL in 2013 as a college free agent from Temple University, McManus found his way to Denver and has thrived as the backbone of the Broncos’ special-teams unit.

 Karen Gaffney is a Global Down Syndrome Foundation Quincy Jones Exceptional Advocacy Award recipient and the President of the Karen Gaffney Foundation.
-Her non-profit, funded entirely by Gaffney’s service sales and earned grants, is dedicated to championing the journey to full inclusion in families, schools, the workplace, and the community for people with developmental disabilities.
+Her non-profit, funded entirely by Gaffney’s speaking engagements, workshops, and donations, is dedicated to championing the journey to full inclusion in families, schools, the workplace, and the community for people with intellectual disabilities.

 Kyra Phillips is an award-winning journalist, author, and news anchor.
 She is currently an Investigative Correspondent for ABC News.
 Prior to that, Philips anchored “Raising America with Kyra Phillips” on HLN, and anchored various shows on CNN.
 She has traveled the world to cover and investigate a wide range of breaking news, including four tours reporting in Iraq.